As Shire stays silent, some investors urge talks with AbbVie

 Shire has made a strong case for independence, arguing that its product sales will double to $10 billion by 2020 as it moves into new disease areas.

-But many shareholders would rather get rewarded today and are nervous that a deal might slip through their fingers - as happened in May when Pfizer failed in its $118 billion pursuit of AstraZeneca.
+But many shareholders would rather get rewarded today and are nervous that a deal might slip through their fingers - as happened in May when Pfizer (PFE.N) failed in its $118 billion pursuit of AstraZeneca (AZN.L).

 AbbVie has also been actively lobbying Shire investors to get their support.
 The U.S. group said on July 8 that it and its financial adviser J.P.
 Morgan had met with, or spoken to, investors representing a majority of Shire’s shares.